This document outlines how The Welsh Conservative Party processes and manages personal data and:

 • Outlines the process of Subject Access Requests.

 1. Data Controller

-If you have any questions about this policy or for more information about how we use your data or would like to exercise any of your rights contact Andrew RT Davies.
+If you have any questions about this policy or for more information about how we use your data or would like to exercise any of your rights contact The Welsh Conservative Party .

 3. Lawful basis for processing

-All processing is carried out by consent or either under the legitimate interest of Andrew RT Davies, or public interest.
+All processing is carried out by consent or either under the legitimate interest of The Welsh Conservative Party , or public interest.
 These cover processing to conduct casework, campaigning and communication.
 Where processed under the lawful basis of a task carried out in the public interest, it is to support or promote democratic engagement.
 This includes fundraising activity in order to support democratic engagement.

 4. Data sources

 Data held is that provided by you when you contact us and correspondence with third parties in response to cases taken up on your behalf.
 We may also hold data that you provide when we contact you – for instance, if we ask you to participate in a survey or petition.
 If you do not wish for us to contact you by telephone please do not provide this information.
 The Register of Electors that councils provide to authorised persons under the Representation of the People Act is also used for electoral purposes.

 Personal data is stored electronically and securely.
 We ensure that our service providers comply with the same high standard that we do, and we store our data in the UK.

 6. Special category data